Holidays Calendar for November 18, 2018

 • 1974 Born: Chloë Sevigny, American actress, model, and fashion designer.
 Known for her work in independent films, she rose to prominence with her portrayal of Lana Tisdel in Boys Don't Cry.

-• 1970 Born: Peta Wilson, American actress and model, the audience knows her best as Nikita in the television series La Femme Nikita.
+• 1970 Born: Peta Wilson, Australian actress and model.
+She is probably best known for her role as Nikita in the Canadian television series La Femme Nikita.

 • 1968 Born: Owen Wilson, American actor and screenwriter.
 He is best known for roles in Meet the Parents, Shanghai Moon, Shanghai Knights, Marley & Me, The Internship, the Night at the Museum trilogy etc.